Get Tech Tips

-Previous generations understood the importance of drills and practice where more modern education has focused on cognitive understanding as the foundation.
+Previous generations understood the importance of drills and practice, whereas more modern education has focused on cognitive understanding as the foundation of proficiency.

-Understand it first and then you can do it.
-It’s as if understanding all about a bike, the chain and how it made, the gears, the brake mechanism etc… must be learned first before a kid should get on the darn thing and learn to ride it.
+Understand it first, and then you can do it.
+It's as if understanding all about a bike, the chain and how it's made, the gears, the brake mechanism, etc., must be learned first before a kid should get on the darn thing and learn to ride it.

-Often it’s nerds like me that try to force-feed new people a bunch of technical mumbo jumbo because it interests me rather than helping them get on the bike so they can learn how to turn and peddle.
+Often, it's nerds like me that try to force-feed new people a bunch of technical mumbo jumbo because it interests me rather than helping them get on the bike so they can learn how to turn and pedal.

 Applying Trial and Error Into HVACR

-After talking to world-class, innovative instructors like Ty Brannaman with NTI I am learning that narrowing down the curriculum and giving more tool time earlier in the training is leading to much better outcomes.
+After talking to world-class, innovative instructors like Ty Brannaman with NTI, I am learning that narrowing down the curriculum and giving more tool time earlier in training leads to much better outcomes.

-This doesn’t mean that we aren’t teaching safety and compliance but that we are teaching it as a part of drills and practice rather than separate from it.
+That doesn't mean that we aren't teaching safety and compliance; we merely teach it as a part of drills and practice rather than separate from it.

 It means practicing on equipment over and over with modern tools and techniques.
-It means charging, recovering and evacuating over and over until they can do it in their sleep.
-It means wiring and diagnosing electrical issues that will actually be seen in the field on the sort of equipment they are likely to see.
+It means charging, recovering, and evacuating over and over until they can do it in their sleep.
+It means wiring and diagnosing electrical issues that techs will actually see in the field on the sort of equipment they are likely to see.

 It means practice and trial and error before being so heavy-handed with books and theory.